-7.4 VISUAL IMPACT
+7.4.
+VISUAL IMPACT

 The potential impact on the sense of place of the proposed development will also be considered.
-However, due to the nature of the activity, the surrounding land-uses, and that the sense of place is not expected to be significantly altered by the proposed development, no further studies are suggested.
+However, due to the nature of the activity, the surrounding land-uses as well as the sense of place is not expected to be significantly altered by the proposed development, and therefore, no further studies are suggested.

-7.5 OTHER ISSUES IDENTIFIED
+7.5.
+OTHER ISSUES IDENTIFIED